Blustery longtime L.A. Dodgers manager Tommy Lasorda dead at 93 | Sports-Games

 "The Dodgers and their fans will miss him terribly.
 Tommy is quite simply irreplaceable and unforgettable."
 Lasorda's connection with the Dodgers dated back to 1949, when he was drafted as a pitcher while the storied National League club was still based in New York City's Brooklyn borough.

-But Lasorda's tenure in the dugouts far outshone his playing career and he eventually became one of the team's most enduring and widely recognized figures.
+But Lasorda's tenure in the dugouts far outshone his playing career and he eventually became one of the team's most enduring and widely recognized figures through several management changes.
 "Tommy Lasorda was one of the finest managers our game has ever known.
 He loved life as a Dodger," MLB Commissioner Robert Manfred said in a statement.
 "His passion, success, charisma and sense of humor turned him into an international celebrity, a stature that he used to grow our sport."

+Former U.S. President George W. Bush, onetime co-owner of baseball's Texas Rangers in the American League, saluted Lasorda as a "fine ambassador for our national pastime," recounting the Dodgers great "stepping in as third base coach for a tee ball game" of little leaguers on the White House South Lawn in 2007.
+BIG WINS, WIT, PUGNACITY

 Born in Norristown, Pennsylvania, to Italian immigrants, Lasorda got his start in professional baseball at age 18.
 He signed as an undrafted free agent with the Philadelphia Phillies in 1945, joining their "farm" club system, then serving two years in the U.S. Army.
 The left-handed pitcher returned to minor league baseball in upstate New York in 1948 with the Schenectady Blue Jays, gaining notice for a 25-strikeout performance.
 In 1949, the Dodgers drafted him from the Phillies.